hetznercloud/cli/docs/reference/manual/hcloud_server_change-type.md

 ```
   -h, --help        help for change-type
       --keep-disk   Keep disk size of current Server Type.
-This enables downgrading the server.
+This enables downgrading the server. (true, false)
 ```

 ### Options inherited from parent commands